RikMaxSpeed/SampleGen/README.md

 The key item to work on is better modelling in the time-domain.
 I don't know whether LSTMs or some other transformer model will crack this, but this is the current gating factor.

+A related issue: it would be brilliant to have a model that was independent of the sample length, using some sort of time dilation.

-Increasing the sample dataset would also be helpful.
+Increasing the sample dataset would be beneficial, particularly with more synth, vocal and rhythmic sounds.
+Generating basic synth sounds could be implemented algorithmically.

+The model has many possible uses:
+- morphing between samples with randomisation to generate new sounds,
-The model has many possible uses, including as a back-end for a "text to audio" generator.
+- as a back-end for a "text to audio" generator,
+- sample classification using the encoder,

+There's also way more to model:
+- different pitches, including how the timbre changes as you move up and down the note range.
+- different note velocities, modelling how the timbre changes on acoustic instruments played pianissimo to fortissimo.
+- modulations: for example vibrato on violin and voice.

 Ideally I would like to shift to working using audio samples rather than spectograms, that appears to be what is used in all the state-of-the-art models and publications.